rythmkumar/CNN-model-for-gender-detection/README.md

 Step 3: Add flatten layer to the model and add Fully connected layer and a sigmoid function for binary classification <br>
 Step 4: Compile the model with optimizers adam and binary cross entropy loss <br>
 Step 5: Saving the model with name my_model.h5 <br>
+Upload the my_model.h5 in kaggle then load the model